jurgen-kluft/go-home/docs/HARDWARE.md

 Cost:

-- DFRobot C4001 = 180 RMB
+- DFRobot C4001 = 100 RMB
 - ESP32 = 30 RMB
 - USB cable = 10 RMB
 - Power supply = 20 RMB
-- Total = 240 RMB
+- Total = 160 RMB

-### ESP32 with LD2410C
+### ESP32 with AiThinker RD03D

-Can only track one person at a time, but it is cheaper than the DFRobot C4001.
-It can be used to detect if the room is occupied or not.
+Can track multiple targets at a time, it can be used to detect if the room is occupied or not.

 - Wi-Fi 2.4GHz, Bluetooth 4.2
 - 5V1A, USB
-- ESPHome or Custom
-- LD2410B/C 24GHz, 60°, 6m
+- RD03D 24GHz, 60°, 11m

 Cost:

-- LD2410B/C = 50 RMB
+- RD03D = 30 RMB
 - ESP32 = 30 RMB
 - USB cable = 10 RMB
 - Power supply = 20 RMB
-- Total = 110 RMB

-### ESP32 with Rd-03D millimeter-Wave Human Detection Sensor by Ai-Thinker

-Can track 3 persons at a time, but it is cheaper than the DFRobot C4001.
-It can thus easily be used to detect if the room is occupied or not and even detect areas of the room where people are located.
-It can also be used to detect if a person is sitting or laying down.

-- Wi-Fi 2.4GHz, Bluetooth 4.2
-- 5V1A, USB
-- ESPHome or Custom
-- Rd-03D 24GHz, 60°, 8m

-Cost:

-- Rd-03D = 30 RMB
-- ESP32 = 30 RMB
-- USB cable = 10 RMB
-- Power supply = 20 RMB
-- Total = 85 RMB
+- Total = 90 RMB